When Did Buy-to-Let Mortgages Start? 26 Years of Growth

 Today, buy-to-let is unarguably one of the most lucrative options available to investors, ranking as a high performing asset class and a tangible investment in bricks and mortar.

 As of last year, £1 trillion worth of homes in the UK are owned by 2.65 million landlords in the private sector.
 But where did it all begin and how did buy-to-let become such a valued option in the market?

 The early days saw an increase in home ownership

-Despite the impact of the recession in the early 90s, the UK saw home ownership levels increase dramatically, and by 2000, 70% of UK residents owned their homes.
+Despite the impact of the recession in the early 90s, the UK saw home ownership levels increase dramatically, and by 2000, around 70% of UK residents owned their homes.
 The private rented sector equally saw improvement, and buy-to-let mortgages were soon available in the late 90s, due to homeowners’ reluctance to sell with house prices at an all-time low – leading to people choosing to become landlords to ease the move.